GRAVITYPulse/ccna-roadmap/05-labs/revalida.md

-Here is your updated Markdown file with SSH configurations removed and an Extended Access Control List (ACL) added to restrict VLAN 10 (Sales) from initiating connections to VLAN 20 (IT-ADMIN) and VLAN 93 (MANAGEMENT), while still allowing IT and Management to access Sales and permitting stateful return traffic.

----

 # Production Cisco IOS Configuration Plan & Scripts

 **Scope:** Static IP, VLANs, Trunking, Router-on-a-Stick, Rapid-PVST+, OSPF, NAT/PAT, Switch Security, Inter-VLAN ACLs